Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     The media control server provides current information about the registered application that you can send to the client.

     When the client requests the information, the media control server updates the state information of an active application before transferring the data.
 If the application is not running when the client request arrives, the media control server transfers the latest information.

-- Updating and Retrieving Playlist

-    You can [create a playlist](#updating-and-retrieving-playlist) on the server side, and then retrieve that information on the client side.

 - Sending and processing commands